-The Site Plan Reviewer designated by the City of Travelers Rest shall review the submitted Development Plan within thirty (30) days after receipt of the plan by the city clerk.
-Upon completion of the initial review, a recommendation will be submitted to the City Administrator who will have fifteen (15) days to make a final determination.
-The City Administrator shall consider the recommendation of the Site Plan Reviewer as well as other factors when taking action on a Development Plan.
-When reviewing a Development Plan, the Site Plan Reviewer and/or the City Administrator may waive any part of Section 5:14.12, Design Standards in the Central Business District, if they find that compliance with the section is impractical, impossible, or the developer has demonstrated compliance with the ordinance in a manner that is not specifically addressed in this section.
+The Site Plan Reviewer designated by the City of Travelers Rest shall review the submitted Development Planwin thirty (30) days after receipt of the plan by the Planning Department.
+When reviewing a Development Plan, the Site Plan Reviewer may waive any part of Section 5:14.12, Design Standards in the Central Business District, if they find that compliance with the section is impractical, impossible, or the developer has demonstrated compliance with the ordinance in a manner that is not specifically addressed in this section.

-Upon approval from the City Administrator, the developer must not deviate from the plans.
+Upon approval from the Planning Director, the developer must not deviate from the plans.
 If circumstances prevent the compliance with the approved plan, the developer may submit a revised Development Plan to the City of Travelers Rest for reevaluation before construction.
-If the submitted Development Plan is not approved, the applicant may submit a new Development Plan to be reviewed.
+If the submitted Development Plan is notapproved, the applicant may submit a new Development Plan to be reviewed.